Run your first job

 - For the source, pick Saved query and select

-row-countfrom step 1. - Leave the compute defaults in place and click Save.
+row-countfrom step 1. - Pick a compute profile (or accept the suggested one) and click Save.

 The job now references your query.
-If you ever edit the SQL, the next run picks it up automatically — no job redeploy.
+If you edit the SQL later, the next run picks up the change automatically without a job redeploy.

 3. Run it